New Betting Sites – New Betting Bonuses Galore!

 - Lower maximum stake limits on your bets

 - Withdrawals slower than the competition

 - 24/7 customer support may not be an option

 Most of the new betting sites won’t charge any fees when it comes to withdrawing your winnings.
-They want to gain your custom at the end of the day.
 However, there are some that do, which is a shame as it’s difficult to sign up and use them if there are better alternatives.

 Less Bonus Offers